 First-Year Dance Majors work with CVPA Advisors and an assigned Dance Faculty Advisor for the purposes of academic advising and registration.
 From their 2nd year on, undergraduate students continue to work with their assigned Dance Faculty Advisor until graduation.
-Students are required to meet in groups or individual advising sessions with their cohort advisor to receive an advising code and advising information prior to registration.
+Students are required to attend the Dance Advising Day each semester and meet in groups or individual advising sessions with their cohort advisor to receive an advising code and advising information prior to registration.
 All faculty advisors are encouraged to consult with the Director of Dance and/or the Director of Undergraduate Studies regarding questions that might arise.